 When the family finds a unit that the owner is willing to lease under the program, the family and the owner will complete and sign a proposed lease and the request for approval of tenancy form.
 The family will submit the proposed lease and the request form to RAP during the term of the voucher.
 RAP will review the request and make an initial determination of approval of tenancy.
 RAP may assist the family in negotiating changes that may be required for the tenancy to be approvable.
 Once it appears the tenancy may be approvable, RAP will schedule an appointment to inspect the unit within ten (10) days after the receipt of the request form.
 The voucher time is suspended during any period the unit is unavailable for inspection.
 RAP will only conduct two (2) inspections per request for approval of tenancy.
-RAP will allow the family to receive a third inspection appointment with the payment of a \$50.00 processing fee.
+For repairs that are the owner's responsibility, RAP will allow a third inspection appointment with a \$50.00 processing fee paid by the owner.